iroy2000/react-reflux-boilerplate-with-webpack/README.md

     - Image optimization
     - Optional TDD task to perform auto testing when file changes

-Please look at the package.json for all installed modules / plugins
+If you are interested, please read the __package.json__ file for all installed modules / plugins.

 ### Installation